robomotionio/robomotion-tutorials/tutorials/functions.md

 ### Native Scripting Language Support

-Robomotion Flow Designer is a drag & drop visual flow designer tool.
+Robomotion Flow Designer is a visual drag & drop development tool.

-If you need to, you can use **Javascript** within the Function node.
+If you need scripting support in your flows, you can use **Javascript** with the Function node.

 ![Function Node](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/function-node.png)

-You can manipulate the message object or read / write variables within these functions.
+You can manipulate the message object or read / write variables.

-After changing the msg object you must return it within the function as follows;
+After changing the msg object, Function script must return the msg object;

 `return msg`